mmoya26/dollarguard/README.md

 - Enable fourth monthly stat card for which expense has the highest dollar amount

-- Add comma formatting to the expenses amount displayed in the expenses table

 - Add create expense for a particular year in the expenses page in the year selection page

 - Create component for error handling when logging in or signing up